Trump revokes Obama guidelines on transgender bathrooms

 "Revoking the guidance shows that the president's promise to protect LGBT rights was just empty rhetoric," James Esseks, director of the American Civil Liberties Union's LGBT project, said in a statement.

-Reporting and writing by Daniel Trotta in New York; Additional reporting by Lawrence Hurley, Jeff Mason, Julia Edwards Ainsley, Mana Rabiee and Emily Stephenson in Washington; Editing by Lisa Shumaker and Peter Cooney
+Additional reporting by Lawrence Hurley, Jeff Mason, Julia Edwards Ainsley and Emily Stephenson in Washington